 There are a lot of coolers out there that all claim to be the best cooler.
 Two of the most popular brands are Pelican and Yeti, but do you know why one is more favorable over the other?
 Here is the true breakdown in the battle of which is best, Pelican vs Yeti.
-Performance results from our Five Day Ice Challenge right below comparison table.
+Performance results from our Five Day Ice Challenge, Ultimate Ice Challenge & Pelican Ice Challenge right below comparison table.
+[Our Video Tests below].

 Pelican Vs Yeti Performance- Five Day Ice Challenge Results

 In our Five Day Ice Challenge (video below) the Pelican ProGear Elite 45 Q cooler outperformed the Yeti Tundra 45.
 After five days the Pelican had significantly more ice remaining than the Yeti Tundra.
-However, it is worth noting that the Pelican is quite heavier/bulkier than the Yeti Tundra.
+However, it is worth noting that the original Pelican is quite heavier/bulkier than the Yeti Tundra.
+The new Pelican IM Elite is up to 30% lighter than its predecessor making it comparable to the Yeti.
 One of the biggest differences you’ll see between the two coolers is the latch system.
 The Pelican uses a press and push latch system whereas Yeti uses T-Rex latches.
 In a Popular Mechanics test, the Pelican cooler (because of its latch system) was the only cooler to actually prevent a Grizzly Bear from being able to open the cooler.
-Pelican advertises 10 day ice retention and after our test, we can definitely see this as possible.
+Pelican advertises 10 day ice retention and after our test, we can definitely saw this is possible.

 Pelican Vs Yeti Video Review With Ice Challenge Results

 If you consider all of the five star ratings for the Yeti brand coolers, you will see that these are definitely a favorite for most people.
-They are able to hold ice in extreme weather conditions, they are easy to drain, and easy to carry.
-People rave that they are the ideal cooler regardless of whether they are hunting, fishing, camping, or tailgating.
-Some people use their Yeti coolers on a daily basis and almost all feel that it is well worth the price that they had to pay for it.
+They are able to hold ice in extreme weather conditions (in excess of five days as seen in our testing).
+Also, they are easy to drain, and easy to carry.
+Fans rave that they are the ideal cooler regardless of whether they are hunting, fishing, camping, or tailgating.
+Many people use their Yeti coolers on a daily basis and almost all feel that it is well worth the price that they had to pay for it.
 Read Our Full Yeti Reviews⇒

 Overall Yeti Vs Pelican Cooler